 On-the-spot fines are issued for an unregistered dog or unleashed dog, or for a dog found defecating in a public place, and the owner fails to clean up after the animal.

 Council officers will impound dogs when they are found straying.
-First priority is to return the dog home after contacting the owner if the dog is identified by a collar and tag and/or microchip.
+First priority is to return the dog or cat home after contacting the owner if the dog is identified by a collar and tag and/or microchip.

 Members of the public sometimes also capture straying dogs and take them directly to Pound.